 To enable advanced targeting for an offer, go to the offer’s page and find the Targeting panel.
 Click Edit at the top of the panel.
 On the page that appears, set Advanced Targeting to “Show the offer to targeted devices”:

 Once advanced targeting is enabled, you can add or manage targeting rules for the offer.
 Targeting rules determine which users can see the offer.
 For example, you can add a targeting rule to only show the offer to users with Apple brand devices.

 To add a new targeting rule, click the Add a New Rule button.
 In the window that appears, select an option from each dropdown menu, then click Add Rule once you’re finished.
 Each offer may have up to 10 advanced targeting rules.

 To remove a targeting rule, click the Remove button next to the rule you want to remove.

-For offers using advanced targeting, a user can only see the offer if they:
+For offers using advanced targeting rules, a user only sees the offer if they:

 - match at least one “Allow” rule